2x01-p2-1/2x01-p2-1/README.md

 Step 5: Type "npm start" in the cmd

-Step 6: Type localhost:3000 on a web browser to access the website
+Step 6: Type localhost:3000 in a web browser to access the website

 # “Development Workflow” section
 provide a brief yet sufficiently comprehensive description of your team’s workflow using git and GitHub features